-In order to attend the Meeting, registered Shareholders, duly appointed proxyholders (including non-registered Shareholders who have duly appointed themselves as proxyholder) and guests (including non-registered Shareholders who have not duly appointed themselves as proxyholder) must log in online as set out below.
+In order to attend the Meeting, registered Shareholders, duly appointed proxyholders (including non-registered Shareholders who have duly appointed themselves as proxyholders), non-registered Shareholders with a 16-digit control number who have not duly appointed themselves as proxyholders and guests must log in online as set out below.

-- Step 1: Log in online at http://web.lumiagm.com/272823485. - Step 2: Follow the instructions below:
+- Step 1: Log in online at www.virtualshareholdermeeting.com/EXE2021. - Step 2: Follow the instructions below for the appropriate category to select when logging in to the Meeting:

-Registered Shareholders: Click "Login" and enter the username and password "extendicare2020" (case sensitive).
-The username is either the 15-digit control number located on the form of proxy or the username received by email notification from Computershare.
-If a Shareholder control number is used to log in to the Meeting, then any vote cast at the Meeting will revoke any proxy previously submitted by the Shareholder.
+Registered Shareholders: Select the "Shareholder" category and log in to the Meeting using the 16-digit control number pre-printed on the form of proxy.
+Any vote cast at the Meeting will revoke any proxy previously submitted by the Shareholder.
 If the Shareholder does not wish to revoke a previously submitted proxy, the Shareholder should not vote at the Meeting.